The term livebearers can be confusing and has many meanings within the industry but is often used for all fish that give birth to live young.

-Easily available, easily affordable, hardy (sometimes beyond belief) and colourful – all attributes that shine and make them suitable for the new aquarist, but there are also reasons why the beginner should avoid them, which I want to talk about here.
+Easily available, easily affordable, hardy (sometimes beyond belief) and colourful – all attributes that shine and make them suitable for the new aquarist, but there are also reasons why the beginner should avoid them.

 Common livebearers have been farmed intensively for more than a century, and in many cases, it seems, with scant regard for genetic strength.
 Guppies seem to be the most universally abused in this regard.

 Above image: Genetic weakness can lead to deformities, sometimes targeted deformities like in balloon Mollies.

 Those pushing for more and more fancy and valuable features (like ‘elephant ear’ pectoral fins and ‘albino’ variants with bold body colours) generally put some effort into genetic strength, to produce a saleable fish.
 But, mass farmed guppies have gone from hardy beginner fish to risky purchase in only a few decades.
 It seems this has been fuelled by a race to the bottom as far as price is concerned, and most shops are still seeking the cheapest stock to undercut the competition instead of aiming for quality.